 Each month the City Council is charged with voting on various agenda items.
 Council members spend countless volunteer hours reviewing these items to make informed decisions for the citizens, taxpayers, and stakeholders of the City of Danbury.

-Despite the state government’s continued fiscal upheaval, the City Council was able to pass a balanced $250,500,000 budget while keeping the mill rate increase to just .29%.
-The budget also addressed our continued our commitment to our children’s education with a nearly 2% increase to ensure that Danbury’s next generation of leaders receives the funding that they require to remain competitive.
+1.35 mills.
+The budget also addressed our continued our commitment to our children’s education with a 4% increase to ensure that Danbury’s next generation of leaders receives the funding that they require to remain competitive.
 With this budget, we have been able to position Danbury on an extremely sound financial footing for years to come as evidenced by our recently awarded credit rating.

 Throughout the year the Council approves appointments to boards and commissions, and promotions to city departments.